Characters from Anime and Manga that are just that... totally... awesome.

 Edward Elric, the freaking title character.
 He manages to be not only a bratty smartass with no respect for authority, but no less of a Badass or noble hero because of it.
 He's also utterly hilarious at times.

-And then there's no love for Greed/Greedling?
+Greed/Greedling.
 That guy was just plain awesome!
 His snark, and his attitude towards Ed is just awesome.
 And having Troy Baker as Greedling also helps with the awesome category.
-And I was the only one who D'awwwwwed when I found out that all Greed really wanted was to have friends?
-I'LL BE YOUR FRIEND GREED!! :D

 Char Aznable the person that puts The Rival in Rival.
 Amuro's equal in both piloting and newtype abilities, he can take on any mecha pilot in existence, and do it with style, his one of the most developed characters in anime history, and his versatile playing both villain, and hero and doing it without it being forced.

-Treize Kushrenada, seriously, this guy was one of the best ManipulativeBastards I've ever seen, not for being manipulative, but also his flair.
-Look at his mobile suit, it looks absolutely gaudy, and thats what makes it so cool.
-Not to mention, he manages to seem like the antagonist but really behaves like an Anti-Hero.
+Mobile Suit Gundam Wing: Treize Kushrenada.
+This guy was one of the best ManipulativeBastards, not for being manipulative, but also his flair.
+Look at his mobile suit, it looks absolutely gaudy, and that's what makes it so cool.
+He manages to seem like the antagonist but really behaves like an Anti-Hero.

 Shikamaru.
 Lazy as all get out right at the start, but through some of the best Character Development that I has seen in Shonen, becomes a competent, dedicated, ass-kicking smartass who still has the traits that made him likeable in the first place.

-I's favourite is still Jiraiya.
-Of course, he has the "perv + super strong + teacher" formula which makes him instantly awesome, but he is so much more.
-His whole story was brilliantly written and his death may have been my favourite part in the manga.
+Jiraiya.
+He has the "perv + super strong + teacher" formula which makes him instantly awesome, but he is so much more.
+His whole story was brilliantly written.
 Manly as anything: "Pretty damn honorable".

 Sakura counts as well.
 She goes from being an obnoxious Fangirl with a crush on Sasuke and pretty much a normal hormonal twelve year old in a bunch of Shinobi genuises; to a strong member of Team 7, Tsunade's apprentice, The Medic, and a total Bad Ass with an amazing punch.
 That's Character Development.

-YES LOVE FOR KAKUZU!!!
+Kakuzu.
 Best character in the show!
 Money is important, yes~ And he's a Zombie.
 With 5 hearts.
 And a genius bruiser.
-EPIC!
 Also, genuinely evil and only in it for the money.
-Yay, someone with no moral standarts!
+Someone with no moral standards!
 Those characters are way too rare.

 Rock Lee became my favorite character in the series once he was shown to be arguably the most compelling character.
 Not to mention he gets two of the best fights in the entire anime (vs Gaara and Kimimaro, respectively).
-Now if only Kishimoto could use him more in part two....pretty please?
+Now if only Kishimoto could use him more in part two.
+Despite his bad losing record, for a while he held the title as arguably the strongest of his generation of Leaf ninja.

 Yamato is competent, clever, hilariously unfunny, and an adorably friendly kouhai to Kakashi.
 Also, he just so happens to be quite the badass; his special technique can pretty much tell your Sealed Evil in a Can to shut up and play nice.

-No love for Suigetsu?
-He's pretty calm mostly, he can handle his B Fs like it weighs nothing, and he's pretty snarky.
-Not to mention that he's quite sexy.
-This troper recognizes the Perverse Sexual Lust in that statement, but she has a thing for silver-haired men.
-Mmmm…
+Suigetsu.
+He's pretty calm mostly, he can handle his B Fs like it weighs nothing, and he's snarky.
+He's alsoquite sexy.

 Kakashi!
 From his sarkiness to awesome fighting ability to his (secret?) love of pornography the guy is clearly the best character in the show.
 He wears two masks.
-Nuff said.
+He fights with a massive chakra drain against ridiculously powerful baddies — and comes out winning.
+He is also, incidentally, damn sexy.

-Shizune, believe it or not.
-She's a background character but this troper loves her so much.
-Between her skills with poisons and her devotion to Tsunade despite Tsunade being, well...
+Shizune.
+She's a background character but between her skills with poisons and her devotion to Tsunade despite Tsunade being, well...
 Tsunade, she's just awesome.

 Neji - from his awesomely subtle and graceful fighting style to his great character development.

-Why is Sasori not here yet?
-Yes, he was creepy for pretty much his entire life, but that is one of the things that makes him such a good character.
+Sasori.
+He was creepy for nearly his entire life, but that is one of the things that makes him such a good character.
 Few writers can create characters like that.
 Also, try picturing him (at any age) as the Mysterious Stranger.
 Awesomeness ensues.

-What about Kabuto?
+Kabuto.
 Before he turned out to be a total jerk, he was one of the nicest characters.
 Until he injects himself with an in-story version of cancer, he was actually really nice to Naruto, if not anyone else.
-I still think that he may eventually pull a heel face turn, however difficult it may be.

 Kyon, even more so in the novels.
 Simply because his narration is the best thing.
 He also hides his genius under "not caring", actually is interested in romance and..
 Well fuck it, he's the goddamn John Smith!